OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Experiments

-The balancing coefficient $\lambda$ guides the trade-off between exploration and exploitation at each iteration by controlling the effects of $h(\boldsymbol{x})$ (for exploitation) and $u(\boldsymbol{x})$ (for exploration) on $p(\boldsymbol{x})$ (for estimation the distribution of optimum).
-According to Eq. (\ref{eq-px}), $p(\boldsymbol{x})$ is dominated by $h(\boldsymbol{x})$, when $\lambda$ is small, which enables OPT-GAN to display a better exploitation ability.
+The adjustment factor $\lambda$ guides the trade-off between exploration and exploitation at each iteration by controlling the effects of $h(\boldsymbol{x})$ (for exploitation) and $u(\boldsymbol{x})$ (for exploration) on $p(\boldsymbol{x})$ (for estimation the distribution of optimum). {When $\lambda$ is small, $p(\boldsymbol{x})$ is dominated by $h(\boldsymbol{x})$}, which enables OPT-GAN to display a better exploitation ability.
 With the increase of $\lambda$, the influence of $u(\boldsymbol{x})$ on $p(\boldsymbol{x})$ increases gradually, enhancing the exploration ability of OPT-GAN.
 Extremely, if $\lambda$ is $+\infty$, then it degrades into a random search optimizer.
 In Fig. \ref{fig:converg-para}, Rastringin function prefers low $\lambda$ because it stresses more on exploitation ability than on exploration ability.
 For the Rotated Rosenbrock function, OPT-GAN achieves better performance when $\lambda$ is large as this benchmark has two peaks.
 This characteristic forces an optimizer to explore the searching domain.
 The same phenomenon can be observed on Lunacek bi-Rsatrigin because of the existence of two major basins of attraction.
 Thus, a carefully tuned $\lambda$ can balance the exploration and exploitation of OPT-GAN.
 Balancing E-E trade-off would boost the performance on diversified landscapes.
+Overall, $\lambda$ is suggested with the small value for the unimodal problems, and is recommended with the large value for multi-modal optimization problems.